 While codeine with Tylenol is a commonly prescribed medication, this doesn’t mean that it’s risk-free.
 Common codeine Tylenol 3 side effects include nausea, constipation, blurred vision, dry mouth and drowsiness.

 Overdose is also possible because of both the codeine and the Tylenol components in these medicines.

+Sometimes the Tylenol component may lead to an overdose before the codeine.
 Tylenol, which is acetaminophen, can cause liver damage and even acute liver failure or death.
 The risk of liver damage stemming from codeine with Tylenol is even higher in people who drink alcohol with this medicine.

-Because of the possible codeine Tylenol 3 side effects, and the risk of overdose, it’s extremely important for people to take this medication exactly as prescribed.
+Because of the possible codeine Tylenol 3 side effects and the risk of overdose, it’s extremely important for people to take this medication exactly as prescribed.
 Taking higher doses or taking it longer than prescribed can cause overdose, addiction, physical dependence or death.

-Medical Disclaimer: The Recovery Village aims to improve the quality of life for people struggling with a substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
+The Recovery Village aims to improve the quality of life for people struggling with a substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare provider.